hwdsl2/docker-ipsec-vpn-server/README.md

 **Android users**: If you encounter connection issues, try [these steps](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md#android-mtumss-issues).

 The same VPN account can be used by your multiple devices.
-However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only [IKEv2](#configure-and-use-ikev2-vpn) or [IPsec/XAuth](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients-xauth.md) mode.
+However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use [IKEv2](#configure-and-use-ikev2-vpn) or [IPsec/XAuth](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients-xauth.md) mode.

 If you wish to add, edit or remove VPN user accounts, first update your `env` file, then you must remove and re-create the Docker container using instructions from the [next section](#update-docker-image).
 Advanced users can [bind mount](#bind-mount-the-env-file) the `env` file.